rackerlabs/support-how-to/content/exchange/manually-configure-mac-mail-for-email-hosted-on-exchange-2013.md

 ---

-This article describes how to set up your Microsoft&reg; Exchange&reg; 2013 email account with Mac&reg; Mail&reg;.
+This article describes how to set up your Microsoft&reg; Exchange&reg; 2013 email account with Mac&reg; Mail.

-**Note:** Exchange 2013 is only supported on the Mac operating system(OS) version 10.11 El Capitain&reg;  or later Mac OS versions.
-To verify which OS your Mac is running, select the **Apple**&reg; icon located in the top left-hand corner and then select  **About This Mac**.
+**Note:** Exchange 2013 is supported only on OS X El Capitan version 10.11 or later Macintosh&reg; operating system versions.
+To verify which operating system your Mac is running, select the **Apple**&reg; icon located in the top left-hand corner and then select **About This Mac**.

-1. Open Mac Mail and select **Mail**, and then **Add Account**.
+1. Open Mac Mail, select **Mail**, and then select **Add Account**.

 2. You are prompted to select a mail account provider.
-Select **Exchange**, then click **Continue**.
+Select **Exchange**, and then click **Continue**.

 3. On the next screen, enter your full name, email address, and click **Sign In**.

-4. You are presented with the options to **Configure Manually** or **Sign In**.
-Click **Configure Manually.
+4. When you are presented with the options to **Configure Manually** or **Sign In**, click **Configure Manually**.

     **Note:** We recommend that you configure your account automatically by using [Autodiscover](/how-to/dns-record-definitions/#cname-record).
-If you set up your account by using Autodiscover, you will click **Sign In** instead of **Configure Manually**.
+If you set up your account by using Autodiscover, click **Sign In** instead of **Configure Manually**.

-5. On the next screen, enter your full name, email address, and password, and click **Sign In**.
+5. On the next screen, enter your full name, email address, and password, and then click **Sign In**.

-6. Select the services that you would like to sync such as mail, contacts, calendar, and then click **Done**.
+6. Select the services that you want to sync, such as mail, contacts, and calendar, and then click **Done**.

-After completing the steps in this article, Mail begins syncing down to your Mac Mail client.
+After completing the steps in this article, Mail begins syncing to your Mac Mail client.

-**Note:** If you are prompted for server name settings, please log in to [emailhelp.rackspace.com](https://emailhelp.rackspace.com) with the email address and password you are attempting to set up, for the exact server name settings.
+**Note:** If you are prompted for server name settings, log in to [emailhelp.rackspace.com](https://emailhelp.rackspace.com) with the email address and password you are attempting to set up to see the exact server name settings.